dannidanniwu/dannidanniwu.github.io/_posts/2026-08-27-propensity-scores.md

 The two families lean on different assumptions, and that is the useful part.
 IP weighting needs the *treatment* model right; outcome regression needs the *outcome* model right.
 Which means:

 - **Run both.** Large disagreement between the IP-weighted and outcome-regression estimates is a warning that at least one model is seriously misspecified.
 Agreement is reassuring but not proof — both could be wrong in the same direction.
-- **Better, use a doubly robust estimator**, which combines a treatment model and an outcome model in a single estimator.
+- **Use a doubly robust estimator**, which combines a treatment model and an outcome model in a single estimator.
 Under exchangeability and positivity, it is consistent if *either* model is correct, and you do not need to know which one.
 Two chances to get it right.

 ## A working checklist